xgi-org/paper/paper.md

 Add centralities.
 Someth else?

 ### Dynamics
 Much research is interested not only in the structure of (higher-order) networks, but also in the dynamical processes that can take place on top of them.
-Currently, XGI provides functions to simulate two types of synchronization models on hypergraphs: one where oscillators are placed only on the nodes of the hypergraphs [@adhikari_2022], and one where oscillators can also be placed on simplices [@millan_2020, @arnaudon_2022].
+Currently, XGI provides functions to simulate two types of synchronization models on hypergraphs: one where oscillators are placed only on the nodes of the hypergraphs [@adhikari_synchronization_2022], and one where oscillators can also be placed on simplices [@millan_explosive_2020, @arnaudon_connecting_2022].

 ## Visualizing
 ![An example visualization.\label{fig:viz}](Figures/visualization.png)

 # XGI-DATA
 With larger datasets becoming more widely available, it is important to close the gap between dataset creators and consumers [@gebru_datasheets_2021] because using data without an underlying knowledge of its creation and limitations is an incomplete picture.
 Although there are many excellent collections of hypergraph datasets [@benson_data_2021;@peixoto_netzschleuder_2021;@clauset_colorado_2016], the format of each dataset and the information about how and why it was collected varies widely.
 Creating a *datasheet* for each dataset detailing characteristics, limitations, and surrounding factors that informed the collection of that data is a responsible practice in the curation of datasets [@gebru_datasheets_2021].
 There is significant work to be done so that researchers can easily access a summary of the dataset's statistics, a description of the collection process, limitations of the dataset, and other relevant information.
 In addition, a standard format for storing hypergraph datasets with an accompanying standard will reduce the overhead time and increase accuracy for researchers working on cross-disciplinary datasets.

-The XGI-DATA repository [@Landry_xgi-data] is a collection of openly available hypergraph datasets in JSON format with documentation more extensively describing the datasets.
+The XGI-DATA repository [@landry_xgi-data_2022] is a collection of openly available hypergraph datasets in JSON format with documentation more extensively describing the datasets.
 There is also a rudimentary inspection script for checking that datasets are in the proper format.

 # Projects using XGI
 * hypercontagion
 * https://github.com/maximelucas/higherorder_sync_promoted

 # Funding
 The XGI package has been supported by NSF Grant 2121905, "HNDS-I: Using Hypergraphs to Study Spreading Processes in Complex Social Networks".